devforth/painterro/README.md

 Saving image
 ============

-You should provide your save handler, which will post/update image on server.
+You should provide your save handler, which will post/update image on server or will pass image to another frontend components.

 Base64 saving
 -------------

-Next example shows how to save base64 via POST json call.
+Next example shows how to save `base64` via POST json call.
 Example use raw `XMLHttpRequest`.
 Of course, instead you can use `fetch`, `jQuery`, etc insead.

 ```js